-2. THREE PHOTOCOPIES, made from that master, of all three sections and showing all required signatures—PROPOSAL, PLAN and REPORT sections for finals
+2) THREE PHOTOCOPIES, made from that master, of all three sections —PROPOSAL, PLAN and REPORT sections for Finals –and showing all required signatures.

 The District Eagle Board meets with Eagle candidates for Eagle Project review and approvals as well as Eagle Boards of Review.
 These board meetings are usually scheduled at least monthly on a ‘first come first served’ basis and on space availability.
 They are usually held on Wednesday or Thursday evenings and usually at the Melanson Building located at 353 West Street in Keene, NH.
 Enter the office entrance and wait in the downstairs conference room.